A simple guide on how to make limoncello overnight! This is the perfect post-dinner sip or as a gift for others!

 - Strain out the lemon.

 Absolutely you can double or triple the recipe.

 Yes!
 I actually recommend letting it infuse for 24 hours just to make sure you get the best flavor.

 You could squeeze the juice from the lemon slices if you wanted.
 Sometimes I add it back into the limoncello even though it is not traditional.

 - 10 oz vodka

 - 10 oz simple syrup

-- Pour into a large mason jar, or airtight container and allow to infuse for about 12 hours at room temperature.
+- Pour the vodka, simple syrup, and lemons into a large mason jar, or airtight container and shake.
+Leave it alone to allow the lemons to infuse for about 12 hours at room temperature.